carlomt/dicom_tools/README.md

 on a debian linux:

-`apt-get install python-pip python-qt4  python-sip`
+`apt-get install python-pip python-qt4  python-sip  python-scipy`

+it could be necessary to upgrade pip before to install the package, as it could not find some dependencies:

+`pip install --upgrade pip`

+`apt-get install build-essential`

 install the package with: